illuminatedpast/csun-sca-processing/02-processing/02-04-physicalprocessing.md

 The [Physical Processing Guidelines for Student Assistants](https://mycsun.box.com/s/5ka6md1pavzbqxfvohef5qymbprm8920) (internal link) document provides a starting point for Student Assistant processing work, but the guidelines should be adapted as needed for specific collections’ processing needs.

 ### Folder Template
-*Note, at the discretion of the Processing Archivist, a [graphic materials] note may be added to the folder title.
+*Note, at the discretion of the Processing Archivist, a "[graphic materials]" note may be added to the folder title, encased in brackets.
 This will not be added to the container list folder title data entered in ASpace, but will alert a researcher in the reading room that they are about to encounter graphic materials.*
 ![Folder example](docs/assets/folder_template.jpg)

 ### Flat File Folder Template